 First Rise

-- While the dough rests, oil a clean, large mixing bowl, and clear out an area for it in the refrigerator.
-Scrape the dough into the clean bowl using the flexible bench scraper.
-Turn it over to coat the dough with oil on all sides.
-Cover again with plastic.
+- Oil a clean, large mixing bowl, and clear out an area for it in the refrigerator.
+Transfer the dough into the bowl, and turn the dough over to coat it with oil on all sides.
+Cover with plastic.

 - Chill in the refrigerator for at least 2 hours.
 An overnight chilling is even better.
 It will rise some, but not double in size.